One Yog4Lyf user asked us –

 What is Progesterone and Why is it Important?

-Progesterone is a vital hormone that plays a central role in conception and pregnancy.
-After ovulation, it helps prepare the uterine lining for implantation of a fertilized egg.
+As per Gynocologist Archana Reddy Progesterone is a crucial hormone in the establishment and maintenance of pregnancy.
+In early pregnancy, progesterone is produced by the corpus luteum and suppresses the maternal immune system, enabling the embryo’s survival.
+After ovulation, it helps prepare the uterine lining for implantation of a fertilized egg [1].
 It also supports early pregnancy by stabilizing the uterus and preventing contractions that could lead to miscarriage.

 Low levels of progesterone can result in: